 Condiments can totally make a recipe and I find pickled things to often be that teeny tiny addition to a dish that puts it over the top.

-The zippy tangy flavor any pickled vegetables brings to whatever it’s added to just makes all the flavors come together.
+The zippy tangy flavor any pickled vegetable brings to whatever it’s added to just makes all the flavors come together.

 It’s kind of like adding a squeeze of fresh lemon juice to a soup or stew right at the end of cooking.
 It’s essential in brightening up the ingredients and counterbalancing the savory flavors.